11 Quarto

 Figure 11.5: Switch mode in RStudio

-Mode Best for How to toggle
+Mode Best suited for How to switch

-Visual (WYSIWYM) quick drafting, beginners, content-first writing Click > “Visual”
+Visual (WYSIWYM) Quick drafting, beginners, content-first writing Click “Visual”

 Figure 11.6: Quarto sample file